Who Is Eligible

 Home Care Service Providers will provide some of the services themselves, but other services may be outsourced, ie “meal preparation and delivery”, for example, outsourced to Gourmet Meals.

 Gourmet Meals is a private service (non-funded), and a “preferred supplier of prepared meals for Aged Care Service Providers.
-We are not an approved Home Care Service Provider.
-The HCSP has an agreement with Gourmet Meals to provide the meals to the client, but the HCSP manages the funds available to client.
+We are not an Aged Care Service Provider.
+The appointed Aged Care Service Provider sets up an agreement with Gourmet Meals to provide the meals to the client, and, manages the funds available to client.
 The meals are subsidised by the government and the client only pays a portion of the full price to Gourmet Meals.
 That subsidy is covered by the client’s Home Care Package.